 To understand racism, racial prejudice, and discrimination in America one must embark on a long journey.
-This is a journey in which there perhaps is no definite end until Christ’s return.
-This is because we are dealing with a problem whose root is sin, and who finds its strength through political systems and social structures built under the supervision and management of the devil himself.
-Exclusion, prejudice, and racism are demonic.
-There is more that is going on in our world than first meets the eye.
+This is a journey in which there perhaps is no definite end until the end of time itself.
+This is because we are dealing with a problem that finds its strength through political systems and social structures and its root in the heart of humanity.
+Exclusion, prejudice, and racism are powerful and complex, and there is more that is going on in our world than first meets the eye.

 Racism is alive and well in our culture and society.
 But it usually is not as obvious as the chains of slavery or the Jim Crow laws of the past.
 Most of the time racism acts incognito.
 The roots of racism are vast and deep in the soil of the American society.
 It finds its strength in some of the most fertile soil: the hearts of people and the political and social systems which manage and dictate the way we live in this country.
 As many face the horrors of the realities of racism today, many people run away in denial.
 Sometimes, people act as if it simply does not exist.
 But in doing this, the roots of racism only grow stronger and more seeds of division are sewn.